 Other Developments

-Trump claimed Iran had provided 10 oil tankers to the United States as a gesture of goodwill.
-Iran's Supreme Leader Mojtaba Khamenei called for a comprehensive national effort to restore infrastructure and address the destruction caused by "unprovoked American-Zionist aggression."
-Iran also declared that its nation "cannot be crippled."
-Legal experts have raised concerns that Trump's threat to destroy all of Iran's power generation centers could constitute a violation of international war laws.
-President Trump's address to the nation occurred an hour after NASA's 'Artemis 2' mission successfully launched, with Trump congratulating the astronauts before discussing the war.
+Trump claimed Iran provided 10 oil tankers as a gesture of goodwill.
+Iran's Supreme Leader Mojtaba Khamenei called for national efforts to restore infrastructure.
+Legal experts raised concerns that Trump's threats to destroy power generation centers could violate international war laws.